Featured 5 Star Comment

 Easy Pimento Cheese Dip Instructions

-- Cook the Sausage: Cook and drain grease from a good quality breakfast sausage.
+- Cook the Sausage: Cook and drain the grease from a good-quality breakfast sausage.

-- Combine Everything: Add the sausage back into a large skillet; I used the one I cooked the sausage in, along with room-temperature cream cheese, pimento cheese, green chilies, and tomatoes.
+- Combine Everything: Add the sausage back to a large skillet; I used the one I cooked it in, along with room-temperature cream cheese, pimento cheese, green chilies, and tomatoes.
 DO NOT drain the chilies and tomatoes.

 - Cook: Stir all ingredients over low heat until the cream cheese has melted.
 To make this dip extra spicy, use spicy sausage or the hot version of green chilies and tomatoes.